Interdisciplinary Studies Field

 UCEAP Programs Questionnaire

-Upon pre-approval from an ISF faculty advisor, we accept up to 3 upper-division courses (assuming max of 4 units each) towards the major's upper-division requirements.
-If the student is going during their sophomore year, they could also finish their "Disciplines" and "World Regions" prerequisite courses abroad.
+Upon pre-approval from an ISF faculty advisor, we accept up to 2 upper-division courses (assuming max of 4 units each) towards the major's upper-division requirements.

-If students plan to use courses taken abroad to fulfill ISF major requirements, they need to provide a course description or preferably, a course syllabus to their ISF faculty advisor.
-Approval or denial should be immediate.
+If students plan to use courses taken abroad to fulfill ISF major requirements, they need to provide a course description or preferably a course syllabus and their Research Field Summary to their ISF faculty advisor.

 Yes.